APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   if it can be formulated in terms of an  <strong>has</strong> relationship,you will express it as a case class:

   “A note has a name, a duration and an octave number.”

+ <h3>Observations</h3>
+ case class != case object

+ case class is used to define a class(name, properties and parent(extends ...)) case object is used to restrict the values of a property